 At each fiscal year end, the Group reviews the carrying amount of its non-financial assets, excluding deferred tax assets, to determine whether there is any indication of impairment.
 If indication of impairment exists, then the recoverable amount of the asset is estimated.
-For goodwill and intangible assets with indefinite useful lives or that are not yet available for use, the recoverable amount is estimated at each fiscal year end or when any indication of impairment is identified.
+For goodwill and intangible assets that are not yet available for use, the recoverable amount is estimated at each fiscal year end or when any indication of impairment is identified.